-Ikko Narahara was born in 1931 in Fukuoka Prefecture.
-His father, a judge, frequently relocated for work; this meant that Narahara spent his adolescence living in various places throughout Japan.
+Ikko Narahara was born in Fukuoka Prefecture in 1931, and passed away in 2020.
+His father, a prosecutor, frequently relocated for work; this meant that Narahara spent his adolescence living in various places throughout Japan.
 At the time that Narahara began photographing, in 1946, he was also interested in art and literature.
 He graduated from Chuo University with a degree in Law in 1954, and he later entered the master’s program in Art (specializing in Art History) at Waseda University.
 In 1955, he joined the innovative artist group Jitsuzaisha (Real Existence).
 This group was headed by Masuo Ikeda and Ay-O, and it also gave Narahara the opportunity to deepen his connection to Shuzo Takiguchi, as well as other artists like Tatsuo Ikeda and On Kawara.
 At the same time, he also came to know Shomei Tomatsu and Eikoh Hosoe.
 In 1959, together with other photographers, these three formed the independent photo agency VIVO, which dissolved in 1961.
 Narahara went on to photograph various places around the world while basing himself in Paris (1962-65) and New York (1970-74).
 Aside from his numerous exhibitions, Narahara has also published many photography books, finding a favorable reception abroad.
-Major exhibitions include “Human Land,” Matsuya Gallery, Tokyo (1956), “Ikko Narahara,” Maison Européenne de La Photographie, Paris (2002-2003) and “Mirror of Space and Time: Synchronicity,” Tokyo Metropolitan Museum of Photography (2004).
+Major exhibitions include “Human Land,” Matsushima Gallery, Tokyo (1956), “Ikko Narahara,” Maison Européenne de La Photographie, Paris (2002-2003) and “Mirror of Space and Time: Synchronicity,” Tokyo Metropolitan Museum of Photography (2004).
 Major awards include the Japan Photo Critics Association Newcomer’s Award (1958), The Ministry of Education, Science and Culture’s Art Encouragement Prize (1968), the Mainichi Arts Award (1968), the Photographic Society of Japan Annual Award (1986) and The Medal with Purple Ribbon (1996).